yumupgrades for production use, this is the repository for you.

 Why backend fetch fails

-Common reasons of getting “Backend fetch failed” error:
+Common reasons for getting “Backend fetch failed” error:

 - Varnish timeout was hit